toqana/RPi-HDMI-Photo-Frame-Radio/README.md

     ```
     python
     >>>import gevent
+    (if gevent has been installed no error message will appear)

     or

     sudo pip install gevent
+    (if gevent has been installed a message will indicate such)
     ```
-    You may need to open a new terminal window on the RPi.
+    You may need to open a new terminal window on the RPi if the installation of gevent appeared to stall.

 1. Reboot with "sudo reboot".
 Update and upgrade with "sudo apt-get update && sudo apt-get upgrade".